John A. McCone: Director of Central Intelligence

+After the assassination of John F. Kennedy, McCone received a call from the President's brother, Attorney General Robert F. Kennedy, asking McCone to come and see him.
+When he arrived McCone was asked if the CIA had killed his brother, Kennedy would say that he asked the question "in a way that he couldn't lie to me, and they [the CIA] hadn't".
+McCone kept information from the Warren Commission, which had been set up to investigate President Kennedy's assassination.
+He never informed the commission about CIA assassination plots against Castro or the mafia's participation in these plots.

 While McCone was DCI, the CIA was involved in many covert plots; according to Admiral Stansfield Turner (who himself later served as DCI from 1977 to 1981, under President Jimmy Carter), these included:

 McCone was also involved in the 1964 Brazilian coup d'état; he was friends with ITT president Harold Geneen whose company stood to lose its Brazilian subsidiary if president João Goulart nationalized it.
 McCone would later work for ITT.

 McCone represented the CIA's opposition to U.S. support of a coup in South Vietnam against President Ngo Dinh Diem, but such objections were overruled by November 1963, when the State Department managed to convince Kennedy to allow the coup to proceed.

 In 1964, he was awarded the Hoover Medal.

 McCone resigned from his position of DCI in April 1965, believing himself to be unappreciated by President Lyndon B. Johnson, who, he complained, would not read his reports, including on the need for full-fledged inspections of Israeli nuclear facilities.
 Before his resignation, McCone submitted a final memorandum regarding the war in Vietnam to President Johnson, arguing that Johnson's plan of attack was too limited in scope to successfully defeat the Hanoi regime; he further asserted that public support (in the United States and abroad) for any effort in North Vietnam would erode if the plan went unchanged:

+In 1975 he testified before the Church Committee on CIA plots to kill Fidel Castro.

 Other

 Throughout his career, McCone served on numerous commissions that made recommendations on issues as diverse as civilian applications of military technology and the Watts Riots.

+In the 1970s, he helped found the Committee on the Present Danger.

 In 1987, McCone was presented with the Presidential Medal of Freedom by President Ronald Reagan.